fluthjs/fluth-doc/docs/en/api/observable.md

   Calling use can use four types of plugins: then plugin, execute plugin, thenAll plugin, executeAll plugin:

-  - then plugin executes when the [then](/en/api/observable#then) method is called.
-They take the current node's unsubscribe function as a parameter and can implement unified unsubscription functionality.
+  - then plugins execute when [then](/en/api/observable#then) method is called.
+They take the current node's unsubscribe function as parameter, can implement unified [unsubscribe](/en/guide/base.html#unsubscribe) functionality.
-  - execute plugin executes when the [execute](/en/api/observable#execute) method is called.
-They take the current node's execution result, set function that can generate immutable data, and the current node's unsubscribe function as parameters.
-The returned promise will be passed to the next execute plugin, and the final returned promise data will be passed to the next then node.
+  - execute plugins execute when [execute](/en/api/observable#then) method is called.
+They take the current node's execution result, set function that can generate immutable data, current node's unsubscribe function as parameters, returned promise will be passed to next execute plugin, finally returned promise data will be passed to next then node.
-  - thenAll plugin triggers when then operations occur on the root stream and all its child nodes, can only be used on the root stream, child nodes cannot use it.
+  - thenAll plugins trigger on then operations of root stream and all its child nodes, can only be used on root stream, child nodes cannot use.
-  - executeAll plugin triggers when execute operations occur on the root stream and all its child nodes, can only be used on the root stream, child nodes cannot use it.
+  - executeAll plugins trigger on execute operations of root stream and all its child nodes, can only be used on root stream, child nodes cannot use.

 - Example